kazakhbala01/sdp-final/README.md

 # 💻 Text editing application by Almas Amanbay, Akzhan Omir, Adilkhan Kenzhaliev; group SE-2215
 ## 🎨 Change text type and case using GUI!
-### We used 6 patterns such as Factory, Strategy, Singleton, Observer, Decorator, Adapter.
+### 1. We used 6 patterns such as Factory, Strategy, Singleton, Observer, Decorator, Adapter.
-Simply type something and click buttons below to change between different cases or change type.
+### 2. Simply type something and click buttons below to change between different cases or change type.
+### 3. The idea is editing text with various of types of cases and fonts
+### 4. editing text and copy it for work furthermore
+### 5. FINISH SUCCESSFULLY SDP DISCIPLINE AND GET 85+ on final
+#### KEY POINTS
+- Changing cases
+- Formatting text
+- Change type of text
+- Change font of the text
+#### CHALLENGES FACED
+- Combining all patterns alltogether
+- Creating JFrame
+- Complex
+#### OUTCOMES
+- Working in team
+- Improving coding skills
+- And theory knowledge
+#### FUTURE IMPROVEMENTS
+- Create real file adapting algorithm
+- Adding more features
+- Improve visual and user-friendly interface

-IMAGE -->
+IMAGES -->
 </br>
 <img width="203" alt="image" src="https://github.com/kazakhbala01/sdp-final/assets/125587417/3b046236-32a5-466a-ad16-138de18b3e98">

 DIAGRAM
 </br>